bookmark_borderLiability Insurance for Small Business – “liability insurance for small business”

 • Personal and Advertising Injury: This protects against claims of slander, libel, copyright infringement, or false advertising arising from your promotional activities.

 It’s important to understand that general liability insurance is designed for third-party claims, not for incidents involving your own employees or damage to your own business property, which require separate policies like workers’ compensation or commercial property insurance.
+A common mistake is assuming this policy covers professional errors or negligence in the services you provide; those exposures typically fall under a separate professional liability (errors and omissions) policy.

 How Much General Liability Insurance Do I Need?